Love and Relationship

 • I clung to the fairytale notion that "To say "I love you" takes only 3 seconds, to explain it takes 3 hours, but a lifetime to prove it."

-However, as I matured, hearing numerous divorces around me shattered my belief.
+However, as I matured, hearing numerous divorces around me shattered this idealistic view.

 • For better or worse, marriage is built on shared happiness, while divorce stems from the belief that separation is preferable, albeit painful.